wazuh/wazuh-documentation/source/user-manual/reference/tools/manage-agents.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The purpose of the manage_agents program is to provide an easy to use interface to handle authentication keys for Wazuh agents.
+  :description: The manage_agents program is a command-line tool to handle authentication keys for Wazuh agents.
 Learn more about it here.

 .. _manage_agents: